 The opportunity is open to anyone aged 18-30 who is interested in getting involved and is prepared to commit a few hours to attending Board meetings, which take place roughly five times a year.

-A new young trustee joined the board last year but has since moved on to become a member of the Suffolk Libraries arts team.
-Suffolk Libraries has also since made it possible for up to three young people to become trustees, underlining how important it sees young people in the development of the organisation.
+Suffolk Libraries currently have two young trustees who sit on the Board but it has recently been made possible for up to three young people to become trustees, underlining how important it sees young people in the development of the organisation.

 Bruce Leeke, Chief Executive of Suffolk Libraries, said: